 8. The Shoppes

-The Shoppes (Website, Tripadvisor Reviews*) at Marina Bay Sands is a large shopping mall complex (Open 10:30 am–11 pm every day, until 11:30 pm on Fri & Sat).
+The Shoppes (Website, Tripadvisor Reviews*) at Marina Bay Sands is a large shopping mall complex (open 10am–10pm every day).
 It’s fairly posh and quite nicely designed for a shopping mall.
 The Louis Vuitton and Apple stores float above the water outside.
 Inside, there are plenty of upscale restaurants and cafes, and all the big fashion labels.
 The MBS Casino is at the far end of The Shoppes mall.

 9. Marina Bay Sands